-From making cheese in the kitchen with his mother, Paddy developed the brand that that is widely known today.
+From making cheese in the kitchen with his mother, Paddy created a brand known for its quality and craft.

 Paddy Berridge's love of cheese began when he was just a boy in Ireland, learning how to make blue cheese at home with his mother.
 Years later, keen to build on his early experiences, Paddy traveled to Normandy to work with a cheese producer famous for his Camembert.
 There, Paddy learned the skills necessary to produce his own cheese and ignited a life long passion.